maudeve-it/ILI9XXX-XPT2046-STM32/BACKLIGHT/README.md

 The backlight mode is defined by the macro #define "DISPLAY_DIMMER_MODE" in "z_displ_ILI9XXX.h" file
 - If this definition is commented backight is switching on-off
-- Uncomment the macro #define enabling the dimming hendling
+- Uncomment the macro #define enabling the dimming handling
 <br>

 # ON-OFF mode Backlight